 Webster’s Dictionary defines a plague as “any contagious epidemic disease that is deadly” or “any of various calamities sent down as divine punishment.”
 And, Webster defines a calamity as “deep trouble or misery; any extreme misfortune bringing great loss and sorrow; disaster.”
-Therefore, when the Bible mentions a plague, it is not necessarily referring to a contagious epidemic, and the scriptures we subsequently cite will support this perspective.
+Therefore, when the Bible mentions a plague, it is not necessarily referring to a contagious epidemic, and the scriptures that we subsequently cite will support this perspective.

-The Book of Revelation describes the plagues that will occur during the last days of the End Times and the sixteenth chapter is the most comprehensive scripture passage to consider in trying to determine how many and what types of End Times plagues there will be.
+The Book of Revelation describes the plagues that will occur during the last days of the End Times.
+And, the sixteenth chapter of Revelation is the most comprehensive scripture passage to consider in trying to determine how many and what types of End Times plagues there will be.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

-Revelation 16 states that seven plagues that are contained in seven bowls will be poured out on the earth by seven angels and describes the contents of each of the bowls, as follows:
+Revelation 16 states that seven plagues which are contained in seven bowls will be poured out on the earth by seven angels and describes the contents of each of the bowls, as follows:

 1Then I heard a loud voice from the temple saying to the seven angels, “Go and pour out the bowls of the wrath of God on the earth.”

 First Bowl: People Will Get Foul and Loathsome Sores

 2 So the first [angel] went and poured out his bowl upon the earth, and a foul and loathsome sores came upon the men who had the mark of the beast and those who worshiped his image.

 Second Bowl: The Ocean Will Become as Red as Blood

 3 Then the second angel poured out his bowl on the sea, and it became blood as of a dead man; and every living creature in the sea died.